release notes inspiration

 • Rich media content

-It’s easy to create stellar release notes when you have the premier release note tool to do so.
+It’s easy to create stellar app release notes when you have the premier release note tool.

 Asana Twitter & Netfix - App Release Note Examples